-MUSI 1181# CLASS PIANO (1-1) CREDIT 1 Co-enrollment or completion of MUSI 1311 Class Piano 1181 is designed for beginning piano students.
+CLASS PIANO (1-1) CREDIT 1

+Co-enrollment or completion of MUSI 1311

+Class Piano 1181 is designed for beginning piano students.
 Learning will take place primarily in class.
 This is a hands-on class.
 New concepts are introduced through demonstration and reinforced with drills.
 Students must reinforce these concepts with practice outside of class.

-MUSI 1182# CLASS PIANO (1-1) CREDIT 1 Prerequisite: A grade of C or better in MUSI 1181 Class Piano 1182 is a continuation of MUSI 1181.
+CLASS PIANO (1-1) CREDIT 1

+Class Piano 1182 is a continuation of MUSI 1181.
 Learning will take place primarily in class.
 This is a hands-on class.
 New concepts are introduced through demonstration and reinforced with drills.
 Students must reinforce these concepts with practice outside of class.

-MUSI 1183# CLASS VOICE (1-1) CREDIT 1
+CLASS VOICE (1-1) CREDIT 1